-When designing and conceptualizing a chicken coop, poultry keepers should keep in mind the tips and advice offered from the above resources.
-Then in order to understanding how to accurately build the chicken coop which has been conceptualizing, it is important to consult building and chicken coop experts.
+When designing and conceptualizing a chicken coop, poultry keepers should keep in mind the tips and advice offered from the below resources.
+Then in order to understand how to accurately build the chicken coop which has been conceptualizing, it is important to consult building and chicken coop experts.

 This book from the Dummies series offers all the basics on requirements, tips, and materials for building a chicken coop.
 The book also offers sample designs and building instructions.
 This comprehensive book presents rudimentary information for the ultimate chicken coop building beginner.